ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 Where `Action` is defined as [Action definition](https://github.com/ZcashFoundation/zebra/blob/68c12d045b63ed49dd1963dd2dc22eb991f3998c/zebra-chain/src/orchard/action.rs#L18-L41).

-Finally, in the V5 transaction we have a new `OrchardFlags`.
+Finally, in the V5 transaction we have a new `OrchardFlags` type.
 This is a bitfield type defined as:

 ```
 bitflags! {